Menu

 • Communication and interaction

-• Physical need
+• Physical/Sensory need

 Being on the SEN register means that your child will have a set of specific and achievable targets related to their area/s of need.
 These are officially refreshed three times a year and you will have a copy of them each time so that you can see what their targets are and support at home, if you are able to.
 In our school, these documents are called IEPs (individual education plans).